CRNCwork/.github/profile/README.md

 Your time is the ONLY asset you have in this existence.
 You get 86400 seconds/day.
 Use each second to become your own guru.

-As you go through the day CONTINUOUS COMPOUND the mental discipline by focusing on the NOWNESS of your time mgmt improvement.
+As you go through the day CONTINUOUS COMPOUND the mental discipline; focus on the NOWNESS of your improvement discipline.

 Pray without ceasing to synch your will to THE IDEAL; improve the mental focus DISCIPLINE with each second.
 OWN every second.